rei/gsampler/README.md

  * GET /config - returns a json version of the parsed configuration that lists the registered samplers/writers
  * GET /errors - any exceptions thrown by a sampler
  * POST /reload-config - forces a configuration reload
+ * POST /encrypt - accepts a request body to encrypt, returns the encrypted value that can be used in `decrypt(...)` method